Almost every site needs a menu, and the pattern is pretty consistent. On

 JS!
 Try disabling JavaScript on this page (you can use a special extension

-).
+for that, or if you have uBlock Origin click "More" and </>).
 The initial JS example won't work, but all the others do!
 And, so does

 the menu on this page.
 It's also easy to add optional functionality that